asen/smg/docs/smg-config.md

   ...
 </pre>

+Normally the top-level config file would only contain globals including a bunch of "- $include: ..." definitions and the actual config files defining these objects would be drop-in files in sub-directories.
+For example the SMG container image already bundles an /etc/smg/config.yml file which in turn includes a bunch of common directories/globs including **/etc/smg/conf.d/\*.yml** (where one can drop yml files, which in turn can also include other dirs/globs) and **/opt/smg/data/conf/autoconf-private.d/\*.yml** (where by default the Autoconf plugin will drop and remove its per-target template outputs)

-A side note is that originally all object types would be defined using key -> (prop1 -> value1, ...) syntax where the above would look like this:
+> A side note is that originally all object types would be defined using key -> (prop1 -> value1, ...) syntax where the above would look like this:

+>
 <pre>
-# id-prefix-typed objects - key is the (possibly
+>  # id-prefix-typed objects - key is the (possibly
-# prefixed) id
+>  # prefixed) id
-- object_id:
+>  - object.id:
-    ...
+>      ...
-- +agg_object_id:
+>  - +agg.object.id:
-    ...
+>      ...
+>

-# explicitly-typed objects - key is the type
+>  # explicitly-typed objects - key is the type
-# (these used to be special cases of globals)
+>  # (these used to be special cases of globals)
-- $object_type:
+>  - $object_type:
-    id: ...
+>      id: ...
-    ...
+>      ...
 </pre>

-While now deprecated, this syntax is still suported and can be seen in older config templates and/or examples.
+> While now deprecated, this syntax is still suported and can be seen in older config templates and/or examples.

 <a name="rrd-objects" />